mtgjson/mtgjson-website/docs/changelog/documentation/README.md

 #### Added
 - Added more parent models to data model's pages for easy access to the parent model
+- Added more Sentry reporting for error logging

+#### Updated
+- Updated some supporters logos to png format with more transparency

 ## 2.2.0
 Release Date: 2021-02-10